jmcollin78/versatile_thermostat/README.md

 # When to use / not use
 This thermostat can control 2 types of equipment:
 1. a heater that only works in on/off mode (named ```thermostat_over_switch```).
-The minimum configuration required to use this type of thermostat is: has. equipment such as a radiator (a ```switch``` or equivalent),
+The minimum configuration required to use this type of thermostat is:
+   - an equipment such as a radiator (a ```switch``` or equivalent),
-   b. a temperature probe for the room (or an input_number), vs. an external temperature sensor (think about weather integration if you don't have one)
+   - a temperature probe for the room (or an input_number),
+   - an external temperature sensor (think about weather integration if you don't have one)
 2. another thermostat that has its own operating modes (named ```thermostat_over_climate```).
-For this type of thermostat, the minimum configuration requires: has. equipment such as air conditioning which is controlled by its own ```climate``` type entity,
+For this type of thermostat, the minimum configuration requires:
+   - an equipment such as air conditioning which is controlled by its own ```climate``` type entity,
-   b. a temperature probe for the room (or an input_number), vs. an external temperature sensor (think about weather integration if you don't have one)
+   - a temperature probe for the room (or an input_number),
+   - an external temperature sensor (think about weather integration if you don't have one)

 The ```thermostat_over_climate``` type allows you to add all the functionality provided by VersatileThermostat to your existing equipment.
-The climate VersatileThermostat entity will control your climate entity, turning it off if the windows are open, switching it to Eco mode if no one is present, etc. See [here](#why-a-new-implementation-of-the-thermostat).
+The climate VersatileThermostat entity will control your existing climate entity, turning it off if the windows are open, switching it to Eco mode if no one is present, etc. See [here](#why-a-new-implementation-of-the-thermostat).
 For this type of thermostat, any heating cycles are controlled by the underlying climate entity and not by the Versatile Thermostat itself.

 # Why another thermostat implementation ?